AIMS, CODE OF CONDUCT AND CODE OF PRACTICE

-- Conduct themselves in all their activities at the highest level of professionalism to protect their reputation, the reputation of BMCR and the reputation of traditional British mole catchers and to best serve customers.
+- To conduct themselves to the highest level of professionalism in order to protect the reputation of the BMCR and other traditional British mole catchers, to best serve customers and fellow BMCR members.

 - To treat all persons with care, consideration and professionalism regardless of age, gender or sexual orientation, religion, personal disability or race including colour, nationality, ethnic or national origin.

 - To use the BMCR logo and name in an appropriate manner and to comply with relevant changes made by BMCR.

 Code of Practice